MadStyleCow/GoT_API/readme.md

  - King - will search for matches in 'attacker_king' or 'defender_king' collumns
  - Type - will search for matches in 'battle_type' collumn
- - And others (parameter name, must match the schema property name)
+ - And others (parameter name must match the schema property name)

 ### Development